-Other ways to ensure blockchain secure networks include peer-to-peer networks, hashing, and work proof.
+Other ways to ensure blockchain-secure networks include peer-to-peer networks, hashing, and work proof.
 Hashing acts like a unique fingerprint to the blocks that help identify it and the information it contains.
 Proof of work and peer networks decentralize the network from a single entity.

 Importance of Blockchain

 Sharing information through online platforms has been made decentralized over the years.
-However, when it comes to transferring valuables like money, ownership rights, and intellectual properties, one is forced to fall back to centralized institutions like banks.
+However, when transferring valuables like money, ownership rights, and intellectual properties, one is forced to fall back to centralized institutions like banks.
 There are also online centralized institutions like PayPal that require integration with a bank account.

 Blockchain can store any digital information, including computer codes.
-The users could program the codes to become “smart contracts” that create automatically filled contracts when certain conditions are met.
+The users could program the principles to become “smart contracts” that create automatically filled contracts when certain conditions are met.
 Smart contract possibilities for their use are endless.
 The codes are read from external data feeds, stock prices, weather reports, news headlines, and anything parsed by a computer.